lingjzhu/mtracker.github.io/README.md

 ### Quickstart guide
-- open "Track.py"
+- run python track_video.py -v ./demo/demo_video.py -t du -m path_to_model -o output_folder
 - specify the paths to the input video, the pre-trained model and the output csv file.
    \*please also specify the area that should be cropped by inputing a four-element array.
-- run "Track.py"
 - each tongue contour represented by a 100-point coordinates, stored in a csv file
 - every Nth frame will be ploted for sanity check